mumbleskates/bilrost/README.md

 </details>

-`Message` and `DistinguishedMessage` can only be implemented for oneof types that have "empty" variants.
+`Message` can only be implemented for oneof types that have "empty" variants.

 <details><summary>Examples for using non-empty oneof enums as messages</summary>